nondejus/AwesomeUnityCommunity/README.md

 * [unitysizeexplorer](https://github.com/aschearer/unitysizeexplorer "") - Visualize how much space each asset in your Unity game takes and quickly optimize your game's file size.
 * [Spine Runtimes](https://github.com/EsotericSoftware/spine-runtimes) - Collection of Spine runtimes including with Unity3d version.
 * [InGameReplay](https://github.com/FeNo/InGameReplay) - Allow you to record the transform of any objects to replay it
-* [UnityPSDLayoutTool](https://github.com/GlitchEnzo/UnityPSDLayoutTool) - A tool used to import a Photoshop Documents (.psd files) into the Unity Game Engine.
 * [Rant](https://github.com/TheBerkin/rant) - Robust text engine for procedural generation and postprocessing.
 * [mmd-for-unity](https://github.com/mmd-for-unity-proj/mmd-for-unity) - MikuMikuDance for Unity.
 * [UnityAsyncRoutines](https://github.com/TorVestergaard/UnityAsyncRoutines) - An extremely lightweight Unity library for creating and managing asynchronous coroutines for easy, straight-forward multi-threading and parallellism.